 Experiences of healthcare play an important role in people’s wellbeing and how people understand, live with, and manage their health.
-Previous research has explored adults’ experiences of living with hEDS/HDS and found that improvements to adult healthcare, including increased awareness and quicker diagnoses, would be beneficial.
-The same research in the experiences of children however, is less comprehensive.
-Kay Julier from EDS UK highlighted this need to Dr Gemma Pearce.
-As a result, Lauren Purdy, who was interested in Children’s healthcare, chose to focus research on this topic for her Masters Research at Coventry University supervised by Gemma.
+Previous research has explored adults’ experiences of living with hEDS/HDS and identified that professional awareness and journeys towards diagnosis require improvements.
+The same research for children, however, is less comprehensive.
+This was recognised by Kay Julier from EDS UK, and Dr Gemma Pearce, which led to the development of a research plan with Lauren Bell, then an MSc student.

-The aim of this project was to explore parents’ experiences of healthcare for their children, either with diagnosed or suspected hEDS/HSD in the UK.
-The inclusion of suspected hEDS/HSD cases was intended to recognise the lengthy journey towards diagnosis.
+This project aimed to explore parents’ experiences of healthcare for their children with diagnosed or suspected hEDS/HSD in the UK.

 Lauren works as a Research Assistant at Coventry University.
 She previously completed an MSc in Health Psychology, which included hEDS/HSD related research.

 Gemma is the lead for the hEDS together website, involved in all of the featured research projects and has hEDS/HSD herself.

 Follow us for the latest on hypermobile Ehlers Danlos Syndrome and Hypermobility Spectrum Disorders.